RebornOS-Developers/mhwd-rebornos/README.md

 ```

 ### 2. Run
 Change to the project directory (`cd mhwd-rebornos`) and run the below.
-You can specify any commandline parameters to `calamares` by passing it to the below script
+You can specify any commandline parameters to `mhwd-rebornos` by passing it to the below script

 ```bash
 sh scripts/run.sh